 The ‘Swap’ category works by assigning the cost basis and purchase date of the original asset to the new one.
 For example, If you purchased 1 BTC on the 1st January 2022 for $45,000 then this asset would be assigned that cost basis and the holding period would start on the date of purchase.

 If you were to then ‘wrap’ the BTC into WBTC on the 1st April 2022 then the CryptoTaxCalculator platform would automatically treat this as a taxable ‘trade’ transaction.
 If the current market price of BTC was higher than $45,000 at the time it was ‘wrapped’, you would incur a capital gain or vice versa if it was below this price.
-If your tax jurisdiction and personal situation allowed for a non-taxable transaction in this scenario, you could recategorize this transaction on the platform to a ‘Swap’.
+If your tax jurisdiction and personal situation allowed for a non-taxable transaction in this scenario, you could recategorize this transaction on the platform as a ‘Swap’.

 The ‘Swap’ category will then reassign the cost basis and holding period from the original asset (BTC), to the new asset (WBTC).
 This is implemented by altering the original purchase so that it is as if WBTC was purchased on the 1st January 2022, rather than BTC.